ennacord/phaser3-experiments/README.md

 ## Repository organization for this experiments repository

-* Don't touch top-level folders that you didn't start, clone from existing
+* Don't touch top-level folders that you didn't start, copy from existing
 * Commits to branches are unprotected, feel free to commit to `main`.
 No PRs.
 Branch if desired or necessary.

 ## Project terminology